-+7 is CE tested to EN 13595-1 Level 2 for 7.97 seconds, making them the FIRST jeans in the world to perform to level 2 safety.
-SR6 is tested to 6.26 seconds, SR4 to over 4 seconds.
+Stealth is tested against EN17092(Draft) to double AA standard (75KPH) all garment cover.
+SP120 LITE is tested to AAA standard (120KPH) in zonal protection.
+SP120 SR6 is tested to AAA standard (120KPH) in zonal protection.
 The polymer in our yarn was tested by NASA as a replacement for Aramids in 2004; it was used for the MARS ROVER space missions providing impact and abrasion protection for the space craft.

 Covec™ provides low thermal conductivity and a high melting point, preventing additional consequential burns in a crash scenario.
 Some jeans use high thermal materials such as UHMWPE’s, Nylon, Polyester and Hi Abrasion Resistant Textiles with low melting points or high thermal conductivity, either way it can burn you or melt to your skin.
 Clearly materials with high heat conductivity and low melting point are unsuitable in situations where heat is produced due to friction against abrasive road surfaces.
 Any product may incorporate high performance fibres and yarns but its performance will be defined in certain circumstances by the lowest common denominator in any given situation.

 When a material retains moisture it will become weaker over time, with chemicals often functioning as catalyst.
 Aramids for instance can retain up to 7% of moisture, while Covec™ can only retain 0.01% of moisture.
 Sweat is an acid between 3.3 and 5 pH, detergents are alkali between 9 and 11 pH, people use bleach for washing, grease and oils are on bikes, etc.